-3. Current Account Management
+4. Current Account Management

-On September 1, 2022, several basic current account services became subject to supervision, in order to allow the public to consume these essential banking services, whether at the bank branches or via the various digital channels, at a fair cost.
-The services placed under supervision are teller-executed transactions, customer-executed (direct-channel) transactions, expanded track, and expanded-plus track.
-These services were included in the basic track, which was already subject to supervision and allowed customers to receive a package of basic services for a reduced fee of NIS 10 per month.
-Imposing supervision means that the current fees for these services are stabilized and will not be raised without approval.
+On September 1, 2022, several current account services became subject to supervision, with the aim of allowing the public to consume these essential banking services, whether at the bank branches or via the various digital channels, at a fair price.
+The services placed under supervision are teller-executed transactions, customer-executed (direct-channel) transactions, the expanded track, and the expanded-plus track.
+These services were added to the basic track, which was already subject to supervision and enabled customers to receive a bundle of basic services for a reduced fee of NIS 10 per month.

+The significance of the supervision is that the current fees for these services are stabilized and will not be raised without approval of the Banking Supervision Department.

-This measure is another step in the Banking Supervision Department's over-arching approach that places the customer at the center and even shifts power to the customer.
+This measure is another step in the Banking Supervision Department's over-arching customer-centered approach that shifts power to the customer.

-3.1 The cost of managing a current account and holding a payment card in current accounts of individuals
+4.1 The cost of managing a current account and holding payment cards in current accounts of individuals

-In 2022, the average cost of managing a current account and holding payment cards in a household account was NIS 26.9 per month, reflecting an increase of NIS 2.3 per month compared to the average cost in 2021.
-Note that this cost is identical to the cost measured in 2019, before the outbreak of the COVID-19 crisis.
+In the first half of 2023, the average cost of managing a current account and holding a payment card in a household account was NIS 28.5 per month, an increase of NIS 1.3 per month compared to the average cost in 2022.
+This increase stems mainly from an increase in foreign currency transactions performed by the public using payment cards (Figure 3).